cancerberoSgx/demos/test-apidocs/interfaces/executioncontext.md

 # Interface: ExecutionContext

-Allow multiple execute() calls remembering previus execute() generated output files and previous given input files that can be used as input files in next calls.
+Allow multiple execute() calls remembering previous execute() generated output files and previous given input files that can be used as input files in next calls.

 ## Hierarchy